How to Organize Virtual Consultations

 Picking the Right Platform

-One of the first things to do for a successful virtual conference is to ensure the client has the capability and technological know-how to video conference.
+One of the first things to do for a successful virtual consultation is to ensure the client has the capability and technological know-how to video conference.
 To organize this step of the virtual consultation, small business owners should:

-- Offer a variety of apps to choose from
+- Offer a variety of apps to choose from (Facetime, Skype, Google Meets, Zoom etc)

 - Send thorough instructions for the selected app, including information about how to download the app and create an account prior to your consult